-The GST Council has recently introduced a New Return System to improvise and simplify the return filing procedure.
+The GST Council has introduced a New Return System to improvise and simplify the return filing procedure in late 2018.
+The prototype and trial version was recently introduced in July 2019.
 Currently, companies are required to file two monthly returns GSTR-3B and GSTR-1 providing details of outward and inward supplies, and the payment of tax.
 However, under the new mechanism, a taxpayer will have to file only one main called the FORM GST RET-1, which will have 2 annexures namely FORM GST ANX-1 and FORM GST ANX-2.

 FORM GST ANX-1 will have details of outward supplies, inward supplies on which reverse charge is applicable, and import of goods and services.
 These details will be reported invoice-wise (except for B2C supplies) on a real-time basis.
 FORM GST ANX-2 will have details of inward supplies, for the recipient of supplies to take action by either accepting or rejecting these documents, or marking them as pending, for action to be taken later.